UofT-UTSC-CS-sandbox/final-term-project-pursuiter/README.md

 ### Workflow

 - **Branching Strategy**: Our project uses a structured Git flow.
 All development should take place in feature branches, which should be created from the `dev` branch.
-Branch names must follow the format `yourname-ticketnumber`.
+Branch names must follow the format `ticketnumber`.
 - **Pull Requests (PRs)**: After completing development on a feature branch, create a pull request to the `dev` branch.
 The PR title should clearly state the purpose of the changes, and the description should reference the relevant issue or ticket number.
 - **Code Reviews**: At least one peer review is required for each pull request.
 Reviewers should ensure that the changes meet all project standards.
 - **Merging**: No direct commits to the `main` branch are allowed.
 At the end of each development sprint, the `dev` branch is merged into `main`.
 Ensure that `dev` is stable before performing the merge.